-This is a sponsored conversation in collaboration with California Citizens Against Lawsuit Abuse*.
-All opinions are mine.
+This is a sponsored post, in collaboration with McDonalds & the Mom It Forward Blogger Network.
+All opinions are my own.